Skip to content

 [services.*]

-A service is an always-on process that RunWisp keeps alive.
+A service is an always-on process that RunWisp works to keep alive.
 It exits, it gets restarted.
 It crashes, it gets restarted.
-The only way a service stops permanently is by you stopping it from the Web UI (the Stop Service button) or the TUI (s on a service execution).
-That stop flag lives in memory only; restart the daemon and the service comes back up on its own.
+The only thing that stops a service for good is you — the Stop Service button in the Web UI, or s on a service execution in the TUI.
+And even that stop flag only lives in memory: restart the daemon and the service comes right back up on its own.

-The TOML key (api-worker in [services.api-worker]) is the service name.
-It shares one namespace with [tasks.*] — names must be unique across both kinds.
-Each instance’s run shows up in the same history view as task runs, with its own ULID, log file, and lifecycle.
+The TOML key — api-worker in [services.api-worker] — is the service name.
+It shares a single namespace with [tasks.*], so names have to be unique across both kinds.
+Each instance’s run lands in the same history view as your task runs, with its own ULID, log file, and lifecycle.

 [services.metrics-collector]